And we're back, Rushland Boy here on the Excellence in Broadcasting Network.

 They have to be business people.

-Business people get tarred and feathered.
+Business people get tarred and feathered routinely in this country.

-Routinely in this country, look at the look at the Democrats' energy plan.
+Look at the Democrats' energy plan.

 The Democrats' energy plan that they announced yesterday is anything but an energy plan.